 Michigan Tech offers students endless opportunities to get involved, get invested, and have influence on their campus.
 Student organizations allow students to express themselves, explore new horizons, meet fellow students who share similar interests, and develop their leadership potential.
 You can see all student organizations or explore the selected listing related to electrical and computer engineering below.

-Eta Kappa Nu is a unique membership organization dedicated to encouraging and recognizing excellence in the electrical and computer engineering field.
+Eta Kappa Nu (HKN) is a unique membership organization dedicated to encouraging and recognizing excellence in the field of electrical and computer engineering (ECE).
 Members consist of students, alumni, and other professionals who have demonstrated exceptional academic and professional accomplishments.

-The Michigan Tech student branch of the Institute of Electrical and Electronics Engineers (IEEE) provides many services for students in electrical and computer engineering.
-We run a lab for our members, host speakers, give seminars/classes, and act as a service organization for the ECE department.
-The 809 Student Projects Lab, located in EERC 809, is the home of our chapter!
-The lab, which is managed and run by the lab manager and our chapter’s officers, provides members with the resources they need to complete course work, labs, and personal projects.
-It also serves as a meeting place and lounge.
+Michigan Tech IEEE is a student branch of the Institute of Electrical and Electronics Engineers (IEEE).
+We run a lab for our members and act as a service organization for the ECE department.
+The 809 Student Projects Lab is the home of Michigan Tech IEEE.

-For nearly six decades, SWE has given women engineers a unique place and voice within the engineering industry.
+For over six decades, SWE has given women engineers a unique place and voice within the engineering industry.
 Our organization is centered around a passion for our members’ success and continues to evolve with the challenges and opportunities reflected in today’s exciting engineering and technology specialties.
-We invite you to explore the values, principles, and priorities that guide our initiatives and learn how together, WE can continue to make a lasting impact on the future.

 SPIE and OSA are international societies advancing an interdisciplinary approach to the science and application of light.
 We represent a joint student chapter of the two professional societies.